mannyb325/copilot/README.md

 1. Accept all getters, setters and toString
     > Copilot expedites "boring" coding (repetitive, boilerplate tasks).
 This gives us more time for the tasks and coding we enjoy.
 1. Start a new comment "# calculate the..." (we're going to create a distance function)
-    > Copilot is, once again, inferring what we might want here.
+    > Copilot is, once again, inferring what we might want here based on the context it has.

 ##### class line
 1. Start a new comment "# create a class..."